calmjs/calmjs.rjs/README.rst

 Any exposed JavaScript code through the ``calmjs.module`` registry will be picked up and compiled into a working RequireJS artifact.
-For details on how that registry work please refer to the README included with the |calmjs|_ project.
+For details on how the calmjs registry system works please refer to the README included with the |calmjs|_ project.

 For example, given the following entry points for that registry defined by a package named ``example``: